cwmaloney/ElbertUi/README.md

 ## #Debugging in Chrome

-Add source folders so that Chrome can use source maps to map bundle to original source files.
+1. Open index.html in Chrome

-### Debugging with Visual Studio Code
+## Debugging with Visual Studio Code

-1. Verify the webpack config produces source maps
-1. Tasks / Run Task... / npm start
-1. Debug / Start Debugging
+1. In VS Code, open the project folder (File/Open)
+1. On the left navigation pane (Activity bar), click the debug icon
+1. Choose Launch indiex.html as the debug configuration (next to the green arrow)
+1. Click the green arrow icon in the debug view to open index.html with Chrome and attach the debugger

 ## FireBase notes